FreeRADIUS/wiki.freeradius.org/building/RHEL-and-Centos.md

 # Building on RHEL7 or Centos7
 ## Upgrading GCC

+> GCC upgrade only required for versions >= v3.1.x you can skip this step for v3.0.x and below.

 RHE7 ships with GCC 4.8.5 but we require GCC >= 4.9.0 for FreeRADIUS >= v3.1.x.

 Fortunately the ``devtoolset-3`` series of packages provides a later version of GCC.